Brunei–Malaysia border: Land boundary delimitation

+Demarcation work commenced in 2014 and was still in progress in 2024, with 175.966 km or 33.3% of total land boundary length demarcated surveyed.
+A Memorandum of Understanding was signed on 26 August 2024 to accept the demarcation and survey, the first for the common boundary.

+The first Joint Malaysia-Brunei Darussalam Land Boundary Committee meeting was held on 20-22 August 2022 in Malaysia.
+Two subsequent meetings were held, on 6 July 2023 in Bandar Seri Begawan and 11 July 2024 in Kuala Lumpur, which paved the way for the signing of the MOU in August.

 Maritime territory

 The Exchange of Letters of 2009 provided for the complete settlement of the dispute over the maritime territory claimed by both countries.
 The agreement also provided for the final delimitation of the maritime boundaries between the two countries in the South China Sea and Brunei Bay, as well as for an area of joint development for energy resources.